Proper Theory of Magnon Orbital Angular Momentum at Equilibrium

-\textit{Conclusion}--In summary, we demonstrated that magnon OAM couples to an inhomogeneous electric field via AC effect and formulated the gauge-invariant equations for magnon OAM at finite temperature.
-In a honeycomb lattice we find that a nonvanishing magnon OAM requires a finite DMI and increases with the temperature, consistent with the bosonic nature of magnon.
-Additionally, for AFM magnon, a finite OAM emerges in response to a magnetic field that breaks the spin degeneracy.
-Looking ahead, it would be interesting to explore magnon OAM in altermagnets, where spin splitting occurs intrinsically without an external magnetic field, and to investigate how magnon OAM responds to other stimuli with our proper formalism, such as a temperature gradient (magnon orbital Nernst effect).
+In summary, we have demonstrated that magnon OAM couples to an inhomogeneous electric field via the AC effect and formulated a true gauge-invariant theory to properly quantify the magnon OAM at finite temperatures.
+In a honeycomb lattice with isotropic exchange interaction, we find that a nonvanishing magnon OAM requires a finite DMI and increases monotonically with the temperature.
+Looking ahead, it would be interesting to explore magnon OAM in altermagnets, where spin splitting occurs intrinsically without an external magnetic field, and to investigate how magnon OAM responds to other stimuli with our proper formalism, such as a temperature gradient (i.e., the magnon orbital Nernst effect).

-This work is supported by the National Science Foundation under Award No. DMR-2339315.
-We acknowledged the fruitful discussions with H.Zhang and Y.Gao.